Makers Night sees Ruddington become an artisan / craft trail for one night.

 15. All communications will be sent via email and it is the responsibility of the stallholder to read and respond in a timely manner.

-16. In the event of a dispute regarding any aspect of the market, the market project manager on behalf of RVCP may make a decision.
-Any failure to abide by the market project manager’s decision may be sufficient grounds for excluding the stallholder from the market.
+16. In the event of a dispute regarding any aspect of the market, the market manager on behalf of RVCP may make a decision.
+Any failure to abide by the market manager’s decision may be sufficient grounds for excluding the stallholder from the market.
 RVCP’s decision is final.
-All stallholders wanting to sell at RVCP markets will submit a completed Registration Form with a signed statement that they have read understand and agree to abide by these rules (which may be updated from time to time).
+All stallholders wanting to sell at RVCP markets will submit a completed Application Form with a signed statement that they have read understand and agree to abide by these rules (which may be updated from time to time).

 17. If you are unable to attend you are required to give at least 14 day’s notice.
 Failure to provide such notice may result in non-refund of fees paid.